-The Augusteum at Narona seems to have been built in about 10 BC and was later dedicated by Publius Cornelius Dolabella, the governor of the province of Dalmatia.
+The Augusteum seems to have been built in about 10 BC and was later dedicated by Publius Cornelius Dolabella, the governor of the province of Dalmatia.

 It had four columns across the front supporting a triangular pediment.
 The single chamber (cella) had a simple mosaic floor.

-At the beginning of the temple history, there was only a small podium on which were placed statues of Augustus and his wife Livia (and perhaps Agrippa, Augustus’ right-hand man).
+The Augusteum had four columns across the front supporting a triangular pediment and a single chamber (cella) with a mosaic floor.
+At the beginning of the temple history, the Augusteum had only a small podium on which were placed statues of Augustus and his wife Livia (and perhaps Agrippa, Augustus’ right-hand man).

-The remains of the Augusteum with its gallery of imperial sculptures became the core of the modern architecture of Narona Archaeological Museum.
-The museum which is built on the ruins of the ancient town was opened to the public in 2007.
-It is the first museum in Croatia located in situ.
+The remains of the Augusteum with its gallery of imperial sculptures became the core of the Narona Archaeological Museum.
+Built on the ruins of the ancient town, the museum opened to the public in 2007 and is first museum in Croatia located in situ.

 The museum contains other finds discovered during the excavations in the area around the temple; sculpture fragments, coins, glass, metal and bone artefacts, pottery and oil-lamps.
-The exhibition includes a total of roughly 900 finds, allowing us to track the city’s history from the end of the third century BC through the fifteenth century AD.
+The exhibition includes a total of roughly 900 finds allowing us to track the city’s history from the end of the 3rd century BC through the 15th century AD.

 Further photos can be viewed from my image collection on Flickr.